Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 - Facilitating the use of the Enterprise infrastructure, and enhancing awareness and capacity building in government agencies.

-The National Enterprise Architecture (NORA) methodology is distinguished from the rest of the methodologies in that it is:
+The National EA (NORA) methodology is distinguished from the rest of the methodologies in that it is:

 - It was built as a guide for building and developing the Enterprise infrastructure to suit the needs and aspirations of government agencies.

 - All stages of the organizational structure life cycle are described in detail, with examples and illustrative examples of outputs in all stages to help government agencies to better understand.

 - Balanced approach to building the EA that focuses on both procedures and building the required outputs